 I’m glad you were able to join me in a Chinatown immersion.
-I really appreciate the “Three Friendship” series and honored to be a part of it.
-At Kingdom Rice, part of our work is storytelling both for Christian and those who don’t subscribe to our faith.
+I really appreciated the “Three Friendship” series and honored to be a part of it.
+At Kingdom Rice, part of our work is storytelling both for Jesus-followers and for those who don’t subscribe to our faith.
 When we story tell, we are bringing honor to a person or a place, and that’s a part of bringing the Kingdom near, of seeking the shalom of a place.
 And why Chinatown?
-Kingdom Rice board member Nate Lee describes it this way:
+A former board member describes it this way:

 One of Kingdom Rice’s hallmarks is our Chinatown Tour, where we lead small groups through Chinatown’s alleyways, markets, and plazas, inviting people to taste and see all that Chinatown is, and not just what others say about it or imagine it to be.
 And when we engage with Chinatown as it is, hearing the stories, seeing the faces, and learning the history, we can slowly start to leave behind all the assumptions about what we think God ought to look like.